Plain English Breakdown

 - Gives the magistrate judge in the Fourteenth Judicial District Court the power to run specialty court programs.

-- Allows the magistrate judge to decide on felony charges for people who join a specialty court program.
+- Allows the magistrate judge to decide on felony charges for people involved in these programs.

 Who It Names or Affects

-- The magistrate judge of the Fourteenth Judicial District Court
+- The magistrate judge in the Fourteenth Judicial District Court

 - People involved in specialty court programs